IBM/integrity-enforcer/docs/README_FOR_RESOURCE_PROTECTION_PROFILE.md

 oc apply -f sample-rsp.yaml -n secure-ns
 ```

-This profile become effective in IE instantly for evaluating any further incoming admission requests.
+This profile become effective in IV instantly for evaluating any further incoming admission requests.

 You can create these resource with valid signature even if you are not in cluster-admin role.
 It should be signed by a valid signer defined in the [Sign Policy](README_CONFIG_SIGNER_POLICY.md).